Healer2003/Healer2003/README.md

 - 👀 I’m fascinated by machine learning, cybersecurity, and sustainability.
 In my downtime, I'm a big fan of playing video games.

-- 🌱 Currently, I’m pursuing Computer Science at the University of Ghana.
-When I'm not engrossed in code, you'll often find me exploring classic Nintendo games or delving into retro arcade adventures.
+- 🌱When I'm not engrossed in code, you'll often find me exploring classic Nintendo games or delving into retro arcade adventures.

 - 💞️ I’m enthusiastic about collaborating on projects related to AI for sustainability, cybersecurity solutions, and innovations in green technology.
 Let’s brainstorm ideas over a virtual gaming session brimming with nostalgia and creativity!